zydou/arti/doc/BridgeIssues.md

 configuration mechanism, which uses a line format something like this:

 ```
-bridge TransportId 1.2.3.4:9100 RsaIdentity Param1=Val1 Param2=Val2 ...
+[TransportId] 1.2.3.4:9100 RsaIdentity [Param1=Val1] [Param2=Val2] ...
 ```

-We'd also like to avoid making this mandatory forever, since it's crufty and out of keeping with the way we configure everything else.
+We need to support this indefinitely, though it has a number of design problems, since its usage is established basically everywhere.
+Nonetheless, we may want to look into alternatives, so that we could:

+  * Have more identity types
+  * Make addesses optional
+  * Use a type better suited for encoding binary data.

 ## APIs to design